Are you ready to explore the beauty of the Annapolis Valley?

 For some of the most awe-inspiring views in the Annapolis Valley, make a quick stop at The Lookoff.
 You’re bound to take plenty of photos.

 Much like its name implies, The Lookoff isn’t anything more than a viewpoint atop a mountain.
 But on clear days, you can see most of the Valley from up there, including wineries and orchards.
+The Lookoff is also visable from the Old Orchard Inn main hotel rooms.

 If you’re looking for some treats for the kids, feel free to get ice cream from across the street.